stuartchendev/portfolio-vanilla-js-legacy/README.md

 ## License

-© 2024 Chen Yi-Ting.
+© 2024 stuartchendev.
 All rights reserved.